SHIELD: Evaluation and Defense Strategies for Copyright Compliance in LLM Text Generation: Related Work

-\paragraph{Mitigating copyright issues} Several categories of methods have been proposed. (i) \emph{Machine unlearning} methods~\citep{liu2024rethinking, yao2023large, chen2023unlearn} focus on the ability of machine learning models to forget specific data upon request.
+\paragraph{Mitigating copyright issues} Several categories of methods have been proposed. (i) \emph{Machine unlearning} methods~\citep{liu2024rethinking, liu2024machine, yao2023large, chen2023unlearn,hans2024like} focus on the ability of machine learning models to forget specific data upon request.
 In the context of copyright protection, machine unlearning can be used to remove copyrighted text.
 However, unlearning all copyrighted text may significantly downgrade the model's performance~\cite{min2023silo}.
 At the same time, totally forgetting copyrighted text is unnecessary as fair use of copyrighted text is legal in most countries. (ii) \emph{LLM Alignment} methods~\citep{shen2023large} aim to align the model's output with human expectations, following regulations and guidelines.
 With alignment, the model can be guided to refuse to output copyrighted text or to output a summary of the text instead.
 However, alignment may cause overprotection~\citep{qi2023fine}, leading to the model's refusal to output text that is not copyrighted. (iii) \emph{Decoding} \citep{ippolito2022preventing,xu2024safedecoding} methods modify logits of the model when decoding to avoid generating copyrighted text.
 However, this may incur hallucination issues~\citep{wang2023survey} as the model is forced to avoid generating certain text.
+Other LLM enhancement methods could also be used in mitigating copyright issue, such as model merging~\citep{abad2024strong}.
 These methods are important in mitigating the copyright issues of LLMs.
 However, they have limitations such as the need for fine-tuning, the lack of transparency, and the potential of being overprotective.
 Our work provides an Agent-based protection mechanism, which can be easily implemented and updated, without the need for re-training or fine-tuning the model.
 Compared with the existing methods, our method is less likely to hallucinate, and better prevents the generation of copyrighted text.

 \paragraph{Attacks to LLMs} To the best of our knowledge, there is no prior work that directly provides attacks tailored to LLMs for generating copyrighted text.
 This may be due to the fact that the LLMs may often copy the copyrighted text even without specifically designed attacks.
 However, there are works that provide attacks to LLMs for generating text that does not follow the safety guidelines, such as generating hate speech, misinformation, or biased text.
 These methods are typically called jailbreak attacks~\citep{liu2024jailbreaking, shen2024do,NEURIPS2023_fd661313,chu2024comprehensive,zou2023universal,cai2024take}, which aim to bypass the safety constraints of the model.
 Our work is the first to provide a systematic evaluation of jailbreak attacks on LLMs for generating copyrighted text.